-Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Board Funding Source Provide criminal histories (approx. 1,200/mo.) for Pretrial staff used to communicate critical information for First Appearance Court that is held 365 day/yr.
+Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source Investigations and Community Provide criminal histories (approx. 1,200/mo.) for Pretrial which are used to communicate critical information for First Appearance Court that is held 365 day/yr.
+Greet and direct Probation and Community Service clients and visitors.
+Receive and transfer calls, complete intake of new clients, input data into the department information system, and provide criminal histories.
+Also, assist with reporting Failure to Appear and other types of violations.
 The administrative staff also provides leadership and support including, clerical functions, accounts payable, payroll, budgeting, fee collections, purchasing, performance measurements, criminal background investigations, assist with grant monitoring and reporting, maintain inventory of assets, ensures contract compliance and provides HR, IT and decision support.
-Also, maintains and provides support for the Department information system and access to the criminal justice information network equipment including connectivity, security, and proper operation as required by the FDLE Meets Board Court Services Pretrial Administration and FBI.
-4.4 Discretionary N/A N/A N/A N/A Level 100% General Fund
+Also, maintains and provides support for the Department information system and access to the criminal justice information network equipment including connectivity, security, and proper operation as required by the FDLE Meets Board Court Services Supervision Administration and FBI.
+12.4 Discretionary N/A N/A N/A N/A Level 100% General Fund.